rosszurowski/taro/README.md

 #### Server#get(glob)

 Create a new task that runs when the request matches `glob`.
+By default, this task loads the requested file unless overridden by `Server#source`.

 ```javascript
 taro.get('**/*.css') // runs task on /file.css, /another.css, and /path/to/file.css
 taro.get('*.css') // runs task on /file.css, and /another.css but *not* /path/to/file.css
 taro.get('file.css') // runs task only on /file.css
 ```

+Aliased as `Server#for` and `Server#task`.

 #### Server#alias(ext, alias)